Divyam6969/game/README.md

 You can open it directly:

-- On Windows: open `frontend/index.html` in your browser
+- On Windows: open `frontend/index.html` in my browser
 - Or serve it with a simple HTTP server, e.g.:

 ```bash